 The Louisiana Philharmonic Orchestra transforms people and communities through music by playing ambitious, inspiring concerts; educating young people and adults; reaching out to diverse regions, neighborhoods, and audiences; connecting through various mediums and venues; and contributing to the cultural richness of our home.

-The LPO offers a full 36-week season with more than 125 performances, including classics, casual classics, pops, education, family, park, and outreach concerts, in New Orleans and across a multi-parish area.
-In addition, the LPO provides an orchestral foundation for other cultural and performing arts organizations, including New Orleans Opera Association, Symphony Chorus of New Orleans, and Delta Festival Ballet.
+The LPO offers a 36-week season with more than 120 performances, including classics, light classics, pops, education, family, and park concerts in New Orleans and across a multi-Parish area.
+In addition, the LPO collaborates with and provides orchestral support for other cultural and performing arts organizations, including New Orleans Opera Association, Symphony Chorus of New Orleans, New Orleans Ballet Association, and Delta Festival Ballet.
 The LPO’s education and outreach work encompasses partnerships with K-12 education institutions, Louisiana universities, and communities in the twelve-parish area.
 LPO musicians, many with graduate degrees and Ph.D.’s, provide tenure and adjunct music faculty for area universities, offer private instruction, and mentor students in the Greater New Orleans Youth Orchestra.

 |Musicians||2011-2012 Program Book|